 How to Get Rid of Ants in an RV

 Pheromone scent trails are how ants communicate to let other ants know where the goods are.
-They produce and emit chemicals that they leave in their path as they move.
+They produce and emit chemicals that they leave behind as they move.
 The trails lead directly to the food sources they find and mark their territory.

 Baking Soda + Confectioners Sugar